Right to information (RTI)

 Fees and charges

-From 1 July 2023, the RTI application fee is $55.75.
-Cheques or money orders must be made payable to the QRA.
+The current application fee (as of 1 July 2025) for an application under the RTI Act is – $57.65.
+This fee cannot be waived.
 In addition to the application fee, you may incur other charges.
 QRA will notify you should this be required.
 Further information about current fees or charges is available on the Right to Information fees and charges webpage at:

 PO Box 15428